lm-sys/RouteLLM/README.md

 When making a request to the server, clients should specify which router and what cost threshold to use for each request using the `model` field in the following format `router-[ROUTER NAME]-[THRESHOLD]`.
 For instance, using a `model` of `router-mf-0.5` specifies that the request should be routed using the `mf` router with a cost threshold of 0.5.

+See [here](docs/minimal_walkthrough.md) for a minimal walkthrough of using the RouteLLM server.

 ### Threshold Calibration

 The range of meaningful thresholds can vary significantly depending on the router used and the query distribution.
 Therefore, we recommend calibrating the thresholds based on a sample of your query distribution, as well as the percentage of queries you'd like to route to the stronger model or weaker model.